nysbc/appion-protomo/README.md

 - If there are any tilt images that are grossly shifted relative to the others then continue through this section.

-Copy the command at the bottom of the Protomo Coarse Alignment webpage beginning with `/usr/bin/python \`which protomo2manualaligner.py\``.
+Copy the command at the bottom of the Protomo Coarse Alignment webpage beginning with `/usr/bin/python`.

 - VNC into your Docker container.

-Copy
+Paste the command into a terminal in the container.

+Follow the bolded instructions that first appear after running the manual alignment command.

 </p></details>